ManhicaThomas/alx-zero_day/0x03-git/README.md

-this is the README for the 0x03-git project.
+This is the README for the 0x03-git project.